notsatan/auto-sub/README.md

 ./auto-sub -v
 ```

-The steps above will generate a binary/executable file named `auto-sub` or `auto-sub.exe` by default.
+The steps above will generate a binary/executable file named `auto-sub` or `auto-sub.exe` in the same directory.

 ## Setup

 Auto-sub uses FFmpeg in the backend.
-Make sure you have FFmpeg and FFprobe installed before using *auto-sub*
+Make sure you have FFmpeg and FFprobe installed before using *auto-sub*.
 To install FFmpeg or FFprobe, follow the instructions listed [here](https://ffmpeg.org/download.html)

 Once done, move over to testing your setup with *auto-sub*;
 ```